saraknp88/background-removal-evaluator/README.md

 ### ⚖️ Rating Scale
-- **1 - Unusable: Major issues with structure, style, identity, or overall quality.
+- **1 - Unusable**: Major issues with structure, style, identity, or overall quality.
 Not suitable for use.
-- **2 - Partially Viable: Useful as a concept or direction, but not for final use.
+- **2 - Partially Viable**: Useful as a concept or direction, but not for final use.
 Significant fixes required.
-- **3 - Moderately Functional: Largely usable, with moderate fixes needed.
+- **3 - Moderately Functional**: Largely usable, with moderate fixes needed.
 More efficient than starting from scratch.
-- **4 - Near Production Ready: Only minor adjustments needed, such as light cleanup or retouching.
+- **4 - Near Production Ready**: Only minor adjustments needed, such as light cleanup or retouching.
-- **5 - Production Ready: No further edits needed.
+- **5 - Production Ready**: No further edits needed.
 Ready for immediate use.

 ### ✨ Features
 - **Professional Assessment**: Rate images from 1-5 rubric criteria above.